What is clean beauty? Sustainable vs ethical fashion? Vegan vs plant based living? Find all core ethical terms explained here!

 Try: Visiting Kristen Leo’s awesome YouTube channel to get vegan lifestyle tips.

-Basically, people who don’t eat meat, chicken or fish, but will eat cheese, eggs and honey.
-If fish is eaten, they’re called ‘pescatarians’.
+Basically, vegetarians are people who don’t eat meat, chicken or fish, but will eat cheese, eggs and honey.
+If only fish is eaten, they’re called ‘pescatarians’.
 Lacto-ovo vegetarians, unlike vegans, eat both dairy products and eggs, making it the most common form of vegetarian diet.
 Lacto-vegetarians eat dairy products but not eggs, and ovo-vegetarians eat eggs but not dairy products, similar to a veggan.
 Confusing, right?
-But at the end of the day, all eat a plant based diet – that’s to say one that’s based on – but not exclusively – plants.
+But at the end of the day, all eat a plant based diet – that’s to say one that’s based mainly on – but not exclusively – plants.

 11. Sustainable fashion